Water filter - How to choose a drinking water filter?

 - Mud, sand, rust;

-Minerals remain in the water , which preserves the natural taste of the water.
-Ideal for filtering municipal (central) water , it cannot reduce salts and TDS, therefore it is not effective for high mineralization water.
+Minerals remain in the water, preserving its natural taste.
+It is ideal for filtering municipal (central) water, but cannot reduce salts and TDS, so it is not effective for water with high mineralization.

-Reverse Osmosis Water Filter (RO) - Depth Filtration
+Reverse Osmosis (RO) Water Filter - In-depth Filtration

-A reverse osmosis water filter is the gold standard for deep filtration of drinking water , especially when the water has not been pre-treated or has high mineralization.
-It purifies water to a precision of 0.0001 microns ( μm ) .
+A reverse osmosis water filter is the gold standard for in-depth purification of drinking water, especially when the water is not pre-treated or has high mineralization.
+It purifies water with a precision of 0.0001 microns (μm).

 - Heavy metals;